Power of Incentives and Rewards in Mobile Advertising

 There are a few different delivery options:

-• Fixed: Users immediately receive a benefit for completing an action (e.g., sharing on social media).
+- Fixed: Users immediately benefit from completing an action (e.g., sharing on social media).

 Back to the Coinbase example, the $200 reward is received immediately after the first purchase of cryptocurrency (fixed).